Sète: 20th century

 In 1901 an electric tramway network was built (used until 1935).
 In 1902, the Nelson family opened Chateau Nelson.
 On 20 January 1928, the name of the town changed from Cette to Sète.
 In 1934, FC Sète 34 won the Ligue 1 and Coupe de France and became the first football club to win both the same year.
-On 23 May 1939: the SS Sinaia leaves the port with Spanish Republicans seeking asylum in Lázaro Cárdenas's Mexico.
-On 12 November 1942: the town is occupied by the German troops of the Wehrmacht.
+On 23 May 1939: the SS Sinaia left the port with Spanish Republicans seeking asylum in Lázaro Cárdenas's Mexico.
+On 12 November 1942: the town was occupied by the German troops of the Wehrmacht.
 On 25 June 1944 Sète railway station, Balaruc-les-Bains's and Frontignan's oil refineries were bombarded by the American 15th Air Force.
 On 20 August 1944 Sète was liberated.
-On 11 July 1947, the packet steamship SS President Warfield leaves for Palestine with 4 530 Jews who survived the Shoah.
-The port official M. Leboutet had authorised captain Ike Aronowicz to sail to Colombia and, after 5 days on the Atlantic Ocean, the ship took the name SS Exodus and changed direction towards Palestine.
-27 km from the coast, they were stopped by 5 British torpedo boats.
+On 11 July 1947, the packet steamship SS President Warfield leaves for Palestine with 4,530 Jews who survived the Shoah.
+The port official M. Leboutet had authorised captain Ike Aronowicz to sail to Colombia and, after five days on the Atlantic Ocean, the ship took the name SS Exodus and changed direction towards Palestine.
+27 km from the coast, they were stopped by five British torpedo boats.
 75 passengers accepted asylum in France, while the others were brought to Hamburg via Gibraltar.
 In 1960, the Théâtre de la Mer was built.
 In 1962, the technical college Joliot-Curie was opened.
 In 1966–1978 major construction works on the port took place.
 In 1970, the Museum Paul Valéry was opened.
-From 1981–1984, a new public hospital was built.
+From 1981 to 1984, a new public hospital was built.
 On 31 October 1991, the espace Georges Brassens, a museum dedicated to the singer, opened.